 GlaxoSmithKline's "short interest ratio" (SIR)

-Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against GlaxoSmithKline.
+A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against GlaxoSmithKline.

 Find out more about how you can short GlaxoSmithKline stock.

 Recently GlaxoSmithKline has paid out, on average, around 79.9% of net profits as dividends.
 That has enabled analysts to estimate a "forward annual dividend yield" of 5.35% of the current stock value.
 This means that over a year, based on recent payouts (which are sadly no guarantee of future payouts), GlaxoSmithKline shareholders could enjoy a 5.35% return on their shares, in the form of dividend payments.
 In GlaxoSmithKline's case, that would currently equate to about $0.8 per share.

 GlaxoSmithKline's payout ratio would broadly be considered high, and as such this stock could appeal to those looking to generate an income.
 Bear in mind however that companies should normally also look to re-invest a decent amount of net profits to ensure future growth.